wp-plugins/rdp-ingroups/readme.txt

 == Usage ==

 Add the [rdp-ingroups-group] shortcode to a page and specify a group ID, which will display discussions of the designated group to site visitors: [rdp-ingroups-group id=2069898].
 The shortcode will display a *Sign in with LinkedIn* button if the user is not logged in.

 For a display of a group's member count, use the [rdp-ingroups-member-count] shortcode.
-The id attribute is required and is set to a group ID: [rdp-ingroups-member-count id=209217] You can also specify a url to make the member count a hyperlink: [rdp-ingroups-member-count id=209217 link=http://example.com]
+The id attribute is required and is set to a group ID: [rdp-ingroups-member-count id=209217].
+You can also specify a url to make the member count a hyperlink: [rdp-ingroups-member-count id=209217 link=http://example.com].
-To make the link open in a new tab, add new as a shortcode attribute: [rdp-ingroups-member-count id=209217 link=http://example.com new]
+To make the link open in a new tab, add new as a shortcode attribute: [rdp-ingroups-member-count id=209217 link=http://example.com new].

 To display a *Sign in with LinkedIn* button, use the [rdp-ingroups-login] shortcode.